aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/load-and-save/upgrade-materials-to-pbr/_index.md

 > **Pro tip:** If you use Maven, include the Aspose.3D dependency in your `pom.xml` to let the IDE resolve the package automatically.

-## Step 1: Initialize a New 3D Scene
+## Step 1: initialize a new 3D scene

 Create an empty scene that will hold the geometry and materials: